 Start Supplemental Information

-The Department of State proposes that the current system retain the name “Protocol Records” (previously published at 42 FR 49719).
-As an accounting of those U.S. government officials receiving gifts and decorations from foreign governments and to record for historical purposes the names of the individuals invited to, and attending, official Department of State functions, and to verify individuals nominated as a diplomatic representative on behalf of a foreign government.
-The proposed system will include modifications to all of the sections of the notice to ensure Privacy Act of 1974 compliance.
+The Department of State proposes that the current system will retain the name “Protocol Records” (previously published at 78 FR 54945).
+The information in this system of records is an accounting of those U.S. Government officials receiving gifts and decorations from foreign governments and to record for historical, organizational, and logistical purposes the names of the individuals applying to participate, invited to, supporting, and attending official Department of State functions or other events co-sponsored with the Federal Government or other partners, and to verify individuals nominated as a diplomatic representative on behalf of a foreign government.
+The proposed system will include modifications to the following sections: System location, Categories of individuals, Categories of records, Purpose, Routine Uses, Safeguards, System managers, and administrative updates.

 The Department's report was filed with the Office of Management and Budget.
 The amended system description, “Protocol Records, State-33,” will read as set forth below.